 That thing is called a growth mindset and it should be embedded in our motivation techniques to influence good behavior and positive thinking in our students.
 This will not happen in a day.
 Its development concerns a process.

 With our mission of giving our children high-quality education, we should help them achieve their fullest potential by showing them the importance of doing schoolwork.
-When we develop in our students a growth mindset regarding the execution and completion of schoolwork, they will realize that this can all be done with persistence and consistency of efforts.
+As we develop in our students a growth mindset regarding the execution and completion of schoolwork, they will realize that this can all be done with persistence and consistency of effort.